inxilpro/node-checkenv/README.md

     "description": "This defines the current environment" },
   "PORT": {
+    "description": "This is the port the API server will run on", "default": 3000
+  },
+  "NODE_PATH": true,
+  "DEBUG": {
     "required": false,
-    "description": "This is the port the API server will run on" },
-  "NODE_PATH": true,
-  "DEBUG": false
+    "description": "If set, enables additional debug messages" }
 }
 ```